taylormitchell/ankify_roam/README.md

 }
 ```

-Hide page reference brackets
+Hide page reference brackets.
 ```
 .rm-page-ref-brackets {
     display: none;
 }
 ```

-Hide bullet points to simulate "View as Document" in Roam:
+When a block has multiple children, they're added as bullet points on the backside of a card.
+If you'd prefer not to show the bullets, similar to the "View as Document" option in Roam, use the following CSS:
 ```
 li {
     list-style-type: none;